-If you are an elderly patient (over 65 years of age), you should take the normal dose of this medicine unless you have problems with your kidneys.
+If you are an elderly patient (over 65 years of age)

+You should take the normal dose of Gabapentin Glenmark Capsules unless you have problems with your kidneys.
 Your doctor may prescribe a different dosing schedule and/or dose if you have problems with your kidneys.

-If you have the impression that the effect of Gabapentin Glenmark Tablets is too strong or too weak, talk to your doctor or pharmacist as soon as possible.
+If you have the impression that the effect of Gabapentin Glenmark Capsules is too strong or too weak, talk to your doctor or pharmacist as soon as possible.